ryanguill/ryanguill.github.io/_posts/2024-01-03-postgresql-wishlist.markdown

 <dt>I wish I could easily set an identifier when starting a transaction and have that identifier automatically added as metadata to the row as who inserted and updated the row last.</dt>

-<dt>I wish I could have nested transactions.</dt>
+<dt>I wish I could use nested transactions.</dt>
+<dd>Savepoints sorta work for this, but nested transactions would be cleaner</dd>

 <dt>I wish I could create a point in time and roll back to that point in time, regardless of transactions.</dt>
 <dd>This would be amazing for unit tests.
 Let me set the DB into a known state, set a save point, run a bunch of statements, and then throw everything away after the save point.<br>
 Even if this required putting the database into a single user mode or similar, this would be so valuable.<br>
 But this has to work across all transactions, so that you can roll back to a known state.
+Transaction save points dont work for this.
 </dd>

+<dt>Bonus: I wish that I could create a point in time and then run many transactions (directly, or through an application, whatever) and then get the DDL/DDM necessary as SQL statements to go from the saved state to the current state.</dt>
+<dd>I would love to be able to take a seed database, hook it up to an app and use the UI to set up scenarios that I could then use in my unit tests.
+This isn't bad in isolated cases, but when setting up a scenario takes coordination of tens of tables, this would be much easier.</dd>

 <dt>I wish there were different storage engines similar to mysql, specifically I want to have a columnar store format in PG.</dt>